Woo Jin-young

 Woo Jin-young (Korean: 우진영; born May 31, 1997) is a South Korean singer and rapper.
 During his tenure as a trainee with Happy Face Entertainment (now Dreamcatcher Company), he was a contestant on the reality survival series Produce 101 and Mix Nine, where he competed to debut in an idol group.
 He found success in the latter and ranked number one in the competition, but the group never materialized due to failed contract negotiations between the show creator YG Entertainment and the artists' respective agencies.

 Woo released a collaborative extended play (EP) entitled [Present] in 2018 with singer Kim Hyun-soo.
 Woo competed in the rap competition series Show Me the Money in 2019, but failed to advance past the first evaluation round.
 He then debuted as a member of D1ce that year.
 He released his first solo mini-album [3-2=A] in 2021 and his second Delicious in 2022.

 Early life

 Woo Jin-young was born on May 31, 1997.
 He is the younger of two sons, with an eight-year gap between them.
 Woo wanted to become a singer when he was in middle school, which his family opposed due the job instability.
 He passed the School of Performing Arts Seoul entrance exam for the Department of Practical Music.
 At the behest of his parents, who felt that singers had short careers, Woo gave up on the school.
-Instead, he enrolled in an acting hagwon in its Department of Theater and Flm upon passing the qualification exam.
+Instead, he enrolled in an acting hagwon in its Department of Theater and Film upon passing the qualification exam.